Skip to content

 Step 4: Install Docker

-If your server already has Docker installed or you know how to install it, you can skip this step.
+If Docker is already installed on your server or you know how to install it, skip this step.

-Execute the following 5 commands in sequence.
-Make sure each command is executed successfully before executing the next command.
-These commands only apply to the Debian 12 series of servers.
+Execute the following 5 commands in order, ensuring each command completes successfully before running the next.
+These commands are for Debian 12 series servers.

-After [root@xxxxxx~]#, right-click to paste the following command, and press Enter to execute after pasting.
+After [root@xxxxxx~]#, right-click to paste the command, then press Enter to execute.

 image.png